 People with anemia have a lower-than-normal level of red blood cells (RBCs) in their blood.
 It can cause headaches, weakness, fatigue, and many other symptoms.
 It can also lead to long-term health problems if not treated.

-Without enough iron, your body will make fewer RBCs or will produce RBCs that are smaller than normal.
-This leads to “iron deficiency anemia secondary to inadequate dietary iron intake”—in other words, anemia that is caused by not eating enough foods that contain iron.
+Without enough iron, your body will make fewer RBCs or will produce smaller RBCs than normal.
+This leads to iron deficiency anemia secondary to inadequate dietary iron intake.
+In other words, the anemia is caused by not getting enough iron from the foods you eat.

-There are many causes of anemia, but iron deficiency anemia is the most common type of anemia.
-According to the WHO, as many as 30 percent of people in the world have anemia due to prolonged iron deficiency (WHO, 2008).
+There are many causes of anemia, but iron deficiency is the most common.
+According to the World Health Organization (WHO), iron deficiency is the top nutritional disorder in the world.
+Research suggests that as many as 80 percent of people in the world don’t have enough iron in their bodies.
+It also suggests that as many as 30 percent of people have anemia due to prolonged iron deficiency.

-Iron deficiency anemia can be very mild at first.
-The symptoms may go completely unnoticed.
-Most people do not realize they have anemia until it is found on a routine blood test (ASH, 2010).
+Iron deficiency anemia can be very mild at first and symptoms may go unnoticed.
+According to the American Society of Hematology, most people don’t realize they have anemia until it’s found in a routine blood test.

 - pale skin